toohotz/HTZArchivableObject/README.md

 - NSDictionary

 So behind the scenes, **NSKeyedArchiver** and **NSKeyedUnarchiver** to encode and decode the desired object class of ours.
-A single variable being the key for the archived object is the single requirement to conform to the ArchivableObject protocol.
+A single variable being the key for the archived object is the single requirement to conform to the TransformableObject protocol.
 This key is used when the dictionary is created to allow a single line archiving and unarchiving of the custom object.

-Knowing how the protocol and its extension works, the last bit is for our custom object’s class structure setup.
+Knowing how the protocol and its extension works, the last bit is for our custom object’s structure setup.

 Since our object structure is deriving from NSCoding, each property on our custom class will have to to use the required ``` func encodeWithCoder(aCoder: NSCoder)``` method to encode the objects with its corresponding key and to decode the object using ```required init?(coder aDecoder: NSCoder)``` as well.
 After this boilerplate setup for our object, we can then freely use encode and decode our object across the WatchKit Extension and the parent iOS application.